 Instagram for fashion is when you kill the shopping cart and center the shopping experience around an Instagram-like photo feed of products.
 Spring is one such startup.
 It partners with retailers allowing them to post photos of items for sale each day.
-Spring charges brands a rate lower than the typical 8% to 12% affiliate sales fee on purchases made within the Spring's app.
+Spring charges brands a rate lower than the typical 8 to 12 percent affiliate sales fee on purchases made within the Spring's app.

 After filling out credit card and shipping information only once, Spring users can make purchases with the touch of a button.
 The app integrates with a brand's existing e-commerce infrastructure, so after checkout, fashion companies handle shipping, returns, and exchanges just as they would if you were to buy from their own bespoke website.
 In other words, an Instagram for fashion is just an entry point for fashion shops, but with a “swipe to pay.”
 Spring is now part of ShopRunner, a two-day shipping service.
 ShopRunner has recently acquired Spring to expand ShopRunner's customer base.

 Wanelo is another fashion shopping app that works similarly to Spring.
 It allows e-commerce sites to sell and manage their presence on the marketplace just like they would on Instagram or any other social network.
 Wanelo works with Shopify apps, letting their developers automatically post all of a store's inventory on Wanelo.
 The company takes an average cut of 10 to 15 percent of purchases made inside its app.

 Both Spring and Wanelo are working with payments startup Stripe to allow customers to pay.
 The same system is used by Fancy, a Pinterest-style social fashion e-commerce app.
 Spring was also among the first apps to adopt Apple Pay, and now its iOS users are provided with the option to pay with Apple Pay or a credit card, while the Android version of the product offers Android Pay.

 Read our Stripe vs Braintree developer research.
 It might be useful in your fashion app development.